 Such high level of confidentiality was maintained that even Mr Prime Minister’s cabinet wasn’t aware of it till the evening.
 No one was allowed to move out of the office until the speech was ready to be delivered.

 1. To Pounce Black Money

 This move is to force people to channel their cash in their accounts.
 There is no choice given, the only non-restricted area is the deposition of money.
 This will neck the Income tax department as well, as how much money is being deposited would be registered.

-There is tremendous amount of Hawala money horded by many people which will come in picture now.
+There is a tremendous amount of Hawala money hoarded by many people which will come in the picture now.

 We can certainly think of the various possibilities which this decision holds the potential of bringing.
 However, as we move forward the actual effects would get clearer.

 2. Upcoming Election

 Well, of course, there is no official statement regarding this but everyone is very well aware of the upcoming elections in Uttar Pradesh and even Punjab.
 Every now and then we come across news lines about expenditure made on buying votes and spending enormously over advertising the particular political party.This will also curb the problem of corrupt elections.

 This is going to be challenging for the money that underworld owns as well.